sampeters747/ExtendedEuclid/README.md

+# Usage
+Assuming you have python3 installed, you can test this code by navigating to this folder in your favorite terminal/commandline, and running the command:
+`python3 tests.py --verbose`
+This normally should take 0-5 seconds to run, and at most 10 seconds.
+All test cases are stored in the tests.py file.

 # Extended Euclidean Algorithm
 Implements the extended euclidean algorithm in Python for integers, gausian integers Z[i], and Eisenstein integers Z[omega].